traefik/traefik/docs/content/routing/routers/index.md

     The rule is evaluated "before" any middleware has the opportunity to work, and "before" the request is forwarded to the service.

+!!! important "ALPN ACME-TLS/1"

+    The `ALPN` matcher cannot be used to match the ACME-TLS/1 protocol.
+    It is not allowed to guarantee that the ACME TLS challenges initiated by Traefik could not be intercepted.

 ### Priority

 To avoid path overlap, routes are sorted, by default, in descending order using rules length.